Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

 Theorem~\ref{thm:equivalence} is illustrated in Figure~\ref{fig-scallopy}.
 The region on and between the blue curves, called the \emph{admissible region}, corresponds to the choices of $(T_1^*,T_2^*)$ that are \emph{graphical}, i.e., there exists a graph with edge density $T_1^*$ and triangle density $T_2^*$.
 The red curves represent ensemble equivalence, while the blue curves and the grey region represent breaking of ensemble equivalence.
 In the white region between the red curve and the lower blue curve we do not know whether there is breaking of ensemble equivalence or not (although we expect that there is).
 Breaking of ensemble equivalence arises from \emph{frustration} between the values of $T_1^*$ and $T_2^*$.
+In line with \cite{dHMRS18}, by frustration we mean that these two densities do not lie on the Erd\H{o}s-R\'enyi line.